 The number of Participants at the event

 Participants are people who are attending your event regardless of whether they have brought an item to fix.
+Some groups use the term ‘visitors’ or even “customers”.
 This number should not include volunteers who are helping with repairs or with running the event.
 This figure is used to calculate the total number of people who have participated in a community repair event.

 The number of Volunteers at the event

 These are repairers and other volunteers who helped out at the event, for example by fixing devices and/or helping to host or run the event.
 A volunteer can also be a participant, but only if they have brought an item to work on with another volunteer.
 This figure is used to calculate the total number of hours volunteered at community repair events (number of volunteers multiplied by the number of hours for each event, plus nine hours of preparation and cleanup time for each event).